romainZiba/opensportmanagement/README.md

 ## REST api
 The REST api is built thanks to Spring REST Docs and is contained in the jar.

+## Notifications

+Notifications are sent by mail to the team members that have not responded yet.
+You can find the configuration in the application.yml file.
+Especially configure:
+- spring.mail to configure the sender
+- opensportmanagement.notifications.enabled to enable/disable notifications
+- opensportmanagement.notifications.daysBefore to express how many days before an event you want the members to receive the notification

 ## RethinkDB
 This project uses RethinkDB to provide real-time communication.
 It is possible not to use it but the messaging features won't work.